 If cash sales happen, then the cash account is debited.

 Allowance for Doubtful Accounts Entry:

 At times customers are unable to pay.
-For such scenarios, setting up or adjustment for bad debt expense is done.
-For such entry, bad debt expense is debited and allowance for doubtful accounts is credited.
+For such scenarios, setting up or adjustment for bad debt expense is made.
+For such entry, bad debt expense is debited, and allowance for doubtful accounts is credited.

 If in case such provisions are found, the doubtful accounts are debited and account receivable is credited.

 In this case, the related asset or expense account is debited, and the journal entry for the payable account is credited.

 When payment is to account payable, accounts payable is debited, and cash account is credited.